Birth Defects in Children

 A birth defect is a health problem or physical change that is present when a baby

-is born.
-Birth defects can be very mild, where the baby looks and acts like any other
+Birth defects can be very mild, where the baby looks and acts like any other baby.

-has a health problem.
-Some of the severe birth defects can be life-threatening.
+disability and illness.
+Some severe birth defects can be life-threatening.
 A baby

-may only live a few months.
-Or the child may die at a young age—when he or she
+may live for only a few weeks or months.
+Or a child may die at a young age, such as

 Birth defects can happen for many reasons.
 They can happen because of the mother’s